 Overall, the Emerging Markets, in particular Asia, led again with a rise of close to 8% (in AUD terms), but the powerful fund flows into Europe ensured it wasn't too far behind, up 6.6% (in AUD).
 While the leading tech names sold off towards the quarter's end, they had a spectacular lift-off in late April, achieving the best returns in the MSCI sector indices for the quarter as a whole, along with healthcare.
 The laggard sectors include energy, telecoms and utilities.
-This suited our positioning greatly, with the Fund outperforming over the quarter and the last 12 months.
-The Fund achieved 6.2% for the quarter and 22.2% for the year, compared to 3.7% and 15.3% respectively for the Index.
+This suited our positioning greatly, with PMC's portfolio outperforming the benchmark (MSCI AC World Net Index in A\$) over the quarter and the last 12 months.
+PMC achieved 5.8% for the quarter and 19.8% for the year, compared to 3.7% and 15.3% respectively for the Index.
+Over the last five years, PMC has given investors 16.9% p.a. which is in line with the benchmark Index, even though our average net invested position has been around 80% or less.

-Holdings that strongly influenced the Fund's performance over the quarter include tech holdings such as Tencent, Samsung Electronics and Alphabet (Google), luxury goods group Kering, Italian bank Intesa Sanpaolo, and Chinese insurer Ping An.
+Holdings that strongly influenced the portfolio's performance over the quarter include tech holdings such as Tencent, Samsung Electronics and Alphabet (Google), luxury goods group Kering, Italian bank Intesa Sanpaolo, and Chinese insurer Ping An.